fastlane-community/xcov/README.md

 * `--include_test_targets`: Enables coverage reports for `.xctest` targets.
 * `--ignore_file_path` `-x`: Relative or absolute path to the file containing the list of ignored files.
 * `--exclude_targets`: Comma separated list of targets to exclude from coverage report.
+* `--include_targets`: Comma separated list of targets to include in coverage report.
 * `--slack_url` `-i`: Incoming WebHook for your Slack group to post results (optional).
 * `--slack_channel` `-e`: Slack channel where the results will be posted (optional).
 * `--html_report`: Enables the creation of a html report.
 Enabled by default (optional).